vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

 ### Introduction
-- In earlier article we have learned about virtual function.
-In this article we will learn about virtual class.
+- In an earlier article, we have learned about virtual function.
+In this article, we will learn about the virtual class.
-- But i am iterating same thing as i have mentioned in earlier article as well.
-Implementation of a virtual mehcanism is purely compiler dependent, no C++ standard is defined for this.
-Here i am describing general approach.
+- But I am iterating the same thing as I have mentioned in the earlier article as well.
+Implementation of a virtual mechanism is purely compiler dependent, no C++ standard is defined for this.
+Here I am describing the general approach.
-- Same as before, before learning anything new we have to see why it needed at first place.
+- Same as before, before learning anything new we have to see why it needed in first place.
 ### Why we need a virtual class?
-- When we use inheritance, we basically extending derived class wiht base class functionality.
-In simple word, base class object would be treated as sub-object in derived class.
+- When we use inheritance, we basically extending derived class with base class functionality.
+In simple word, the base class object would be treated as sub-object in the derived class.
-- This would create a problem in multiple inheritance, if base class sharing same mutual class as sub-object in top level hierarchy and you want to access its property.
-I know this statement is bit complex.
-Ok then let see example.
+- This would create a problem in multiple inheritances if base class sharing the same mutual class as sub-object in the top level hierarchy and you want to access its property.
+I know this statement is a bit complex.
+Ok then let see an example.
 ```
 class Top {public: int t; };
 class Left : public Top {public: int l; };